Pathak94/K-R-solutions/vscodeblog.md

 [Here](https://github.com/electronut/ElectronutLabs-hackaBLE) is the full documentation about how to use hackaBLE and program it using [Bumpy](https://github.com/electronut/ElectronutLabs-Bumpy).

-**Setting up Cortex Debug congigurations for Bumpy**
+**Setting up Cortex Debug configurations for Bumpy**

-Since Bumpy is blackmagic probe based SWD debugger you need to set its launch settings for that.
-Here what you need to write in launch.json file for configuring debugging in VS Code.
+Since Bumpy is blackmagic probe based SWD debugger you need to set its specific launch settings.
+Here's what you need to write in launch.json file for configuring debugging in VS Code.

 ![Bumpy_settings](https://github.com/electronut/electronut.github.io/blob/master/images/2018/07/bmp_settings.png)

+As you can see most of the configuration properties are same as before except the ones specific for blackmagic probe debugger.